Reviews of Last Exile (2003) and related work

 - Sequel: Last Exile: Fam, The Silver Wing (2011)

 A pair of young delivery pilots get pulled into an old war on a harsh world.
 A constant storm separates two nations, whose “chivalrous” aerial engagements are watched over by a powerful Guild.
 Great airships hover without wings, employing the mysterious Guild-given element of Claudia to stay off the ground.
 Down there, even water is scarce.

-A modern and serious full-length series with many strong parallels to the glorious Castle in the Sky (1986).
-It would be hard to screw up such a concept, and Last Exile doesn't.
-The cuteness and comedy are well done and appropriately controlled (i.e. scarce), it looks great—apart from a few poor designs executed in too-obvious 3D CGI rendering—and it plays much like a very long movie.
+SF war, adventure.
+A modern and serious full-length series with strong parallels to the glorious Castle in the Sky (1986).
+Last Exile does not fail to implement that strong concept.
+The cuteness and comedy are well done and appropriately controlled (i.e. scarce), it looks great—apart from a few poor designs executed in too-obvious 3D rendering—and it plays much like a very long movie.

 I like the quasi-Russian faction of Glacies: it’s fanatically religious, isolationist, lives in a cold post-apocalyptic wasteland, uses rocket-powered flight and actually speaks Russian.
 Even this faction is represented primarily by girls, like the way Muv-Luv Alternative: Total Eclipse (2012) represents a long-lived Soviet Union with girls.